King's Law: Summary of the King's Law

 In exchange, the king was given unrestricted rights and was, according to the constitution, responsible only to God.
 For example, he had the unrestrained legislative and executive power, he could declare war and make peace, and was the head of the church.

 Repealing

+Denmark

 In the epilogue to the June Constitution of 1849, the King's Law was repealed except for Articles 27 to 40 (on the succession) and Articles 21 and 25 (concerning the royal princes and princesses).
 The King's law's provisions on the succession were repealed by the Act of Succession of 1953.
-On the other hand, the provisions of Article 25 of the King's Law concerning, inter alia, the legal immunity of royal princes and princesses are still applicable.
-Likewise, the provisions of Article 21 concerning the king's permission for royal marriages and travels, are still applicable.

 Although the King's Law was repealed, many of the king's prerogatives of the Danish Constitution have a precursor in the King's Law.
 Thus, several of the prerogatives are directly to be found in the King's Law.

+Remaining articles still in force

+The two articles of the King's Law that remain in force concern a range of regulations governing the members of the Danish Royal Family and the internal rules of the Royal Household, and were expressly retained when the other provisions of the law were repealed.
+The intent behind their retention was to preserve the monarch’s traditional authority over internal affairs of the royal household, and they are regarded as a form of dynastic or domestic law (huslov) within the new constitutional framework.

+The Danish Ministry of Justice has repeatedly confirmed the continued validity of the provisions, which have been applied on various occasions, and they constitute some of the oldest unamended legal provisions still in force in Danish legal history.

+Article 21: marriage and travel restrictions

+Article 21 of the King's Law prohibits the marriage, travel or foreign enlistment of members of the royal family without the king's permission.
+It reads:

+The rules governing the marriage of individuals in line to the throne were further restricted in the Act of Succession of 1953, which also requires the approval of the Council of State and results in automatic forfeiture of the right of inheritance if permission is not granted.
+Article 21 is therefore considered obsolete with regard to the question of marriage.